juanre/catprompt/README.md

 ### Private Words

-Private words are words that should be replaced with placeholders in the output.
+Private words are words that should be scrambled in the output.
 To define private words, create a section called `PrivateWords` and list them as a comma-separated string under the `list` key:

 ```
 [PrivateWords]